 BermudAir Expands Fleet With Two 96-Seat Embraer E190s

-Quirky niche carrier BermudAir has announced plans to more than double its fleet capacity, as the airline will soon be taking delivery of two Embraer jets.
+Quirky niche carrier BermudAir is more than doubling its fleet capacity, as the airline is taking delivery of two Embraer jets.
+The first of these aircraft has just been delivered to the airline, so it has some exciting implications for the carrier.

 BermudAir adds more Embraer jets to fleet

-The company has now revealed firm plans to expand its fleet, as BermudAir will be taking delivery of two new Embraer E190s in the spring of 2025.
 While the carrier’s current E175s each boast 70 seats, the E190s will feature 96 seats.
-Compared to the E175, the E190 also has extra cargo capacity of roughly 1,000 kilograms, plus roughly an extra 1,000 kilometers of range.
+Compared to the E175, the E190 also has extra cargo capacity of roughly 1,000 kilograms, plus an extra 1,000 kilometers of range.

-BermudAir currently flies to Baltimore (BWI), Boston (BOS), Fort Lauderdale (FLL), Halifax (YHZ), Orlando (MCO), Toronto (YYZ), and Westchester (HPN).
-In the spring of 2025, the airline plans to expand to Charleston (CHS), Hartford (BDL), and Raleigh-Durham (RDU).
+BermudAir currently flies to Baltimore (BWI), Boston (BOS), Charleston (CHS), Fort Lauderdale (FLL), Halifax (YHZ), Hartford (BDL), Orlando (MCO), Raleigh-Durham (RDU), and Toronto (YYZ).
+Furthermore, the airline will shortly be adding flights to Montreal (YUL), Providence (PVD), and Richmond (RIC).

 BermudAir’s route network